Introduction: The Art of War Among the Germanic Tribes

 Runes, the ancient Germanic alphabet (Futhark), were more than a writing system—they were considered magical symbols with inherent power.
 When carved into weapons and armor, runes transformed these objects into talismans.
 Runic inscriptions typically named the weapon (e.g., “Biter” or “Leg‑biter”), invoked protection (e.g., “Thor bless this blade”), or commemorated a victory.

 The art of runic carving required skill.
 Inscriptions were often executed as part of the weapon’s overall design, integrated with animal motifs or geometric borders.
 The rune ᛏ (Tiwaz), associated with the war god Tyr, was frequently incised on sword blades.
 The ᚦ (Thurisaz) rune, symbolizing a giant or thorn, was thought to provide defensive magic.
 The way runes were carved—their depth, spacing, and alignment—also affected their aesthetic impact.
-The combination of visual art and linguistic magic made runic inscriptions a uniquely potent form of Germanic military art.
+On the Kragehul spear shaft, the runes are carved in a flowing script that follows the curve of the wood, blending writing with decoration.

 Weapon Names and Ownership Marks